A Pamir Highway Motorcyle Tour

 Elspeth Beard was the first British women to travel the world by motorbike.
 Her spirit of adventure is infectious and will be the driving force behind this Pamir Highway expedition.

 Our director Antonia Bollingbroke-Kent will be travelling wheel-by-wheel with Elspeth along the way.
 With them at the helm, you will follow in the footsteps of Timur, Alexander the Great and Marco Polo.

 We are keen to encourage as many lady riders to come and join Elspeth and Antonia as possible, so this trip will have 50% of the places reserved for ladies.

-This itinerary starts and ends in Dushanbe and takes in the Darvaz region before heading into the Pamir Mountains.
-You’ll follow the magnificent Wakhan valley, ride across the lunar Murghab plateau, cross into Kyrgyzstan, then pass through the northern Tajik city of Khujand on your way back to Dushanbe.
+This Elspeth Beard itinerary starts and ends in Dushanbe and takes in the Darvaz region before heading into the Pamir Highway.
+You’ll follow the magnificent Wakhan Corridor, ride across the lunar Murghab plateau, cross into Kyrgyzstan, then pass through the northern Tajik city of Khujand on your way back to Dushanbe.

 The bikes will be well maintained Suzuki DRz400 dual-sport machines and we will have a mechanic travelling with us in the back-up vehicle at all times.

 Note that these little bikes are perfect for the terrain, but they are not suitable for two-up pillion travel.